 Earlier NEA work established a code validation matrix for both LWRs and VVERs.
 This matrix is essentially a set of phenomena and experimental data that is used to validate thermal-hydraulic computer codes.
 This led to the general conclusion that the VVER-1000 matrix was not complete.
-Consequently, it was decided to develop an NEA project to obtain the required experimental data not covered by the matrix.
+Consequently, it was decided to develop the NEA PSB-VVER project to obtain the required experimental data not covered by the matrix.

-Czech Republic, Finland, France, Germany, Italy, Russia and United States
+Czechia, Finland, France, Germany, Italy, Russia and United States